cityos-dev/Kenta-Utsunomiya/docs/README.md

 * Java is used from many companies, a lot of test frameworks can be used.

 ### controllers
-In order to handle the request, I've separated 5 controllers.
+In order to handle the request, I've separated the function into 5 controllers based on the endpoint and HTTP requests.
 #### Healthcheck controller
 Just checking health is ok or not. it returns "OK" as string with 200 response.
 It is mainly used from ~~pod~~ container health checking on ~~kubernates~~ docker compose.
 #### File upload controller